-Marquette University strives to integrate qualified students with disabilities as fully as possible into all aspects of university life.
+Marquette University strives to ensure equal access to qualified students with disabilities across all aspects of university life.
 The Office of Disability Services has been designated to coordinate this process in accordance with the university’s compliance responsibilities under the law.
 Accommodation determinations for all students with identified and documented disabilities are made on a case-by-case basis.
 Any student is welcome to contact this office for more information; accommodations may be approved through an interactive process for individuals with a diagnosed medical, physical or mental health condition that is affecting at least one major life activity.

 Marquette University Police Department